Blackadder's Christmas Carol: Edited version

-Most versions of this special edit Baldrick's speech about a dog being used as Jesus for the Nativity play to remove a line in which Baldrick says the dog will be nailed to a cross for Easter.
+Most versions of this special edit an early scene when Baldrick discusses a dog used as Jesus for the Nativity play, removing one line in which Baldrick says the dog would be nailed to a cross for a repeat Easter performance.
 The earliest known case of this edit was on its first rerun in December 1989.
-The same version was used for later terrestrial broadcasts when the special aired on Christmas in the years 1998, 2007, 2008, 2010, and 2012.
-The edited version is also seen in the Blackadder Ultimate Edition DVD set, on the UK channel Gold since 2018 (the uncut version was screened until 2017) and, as of 2016, is on Hulu Plus.
-The original uncut version can be seen on the Region 1 U.S. DVD set, and on the U.S. and UK versions of Netflix.
+The same version was used for later terrestrial broadcasts when the special aired at Christmas in the years 1998, 2007, 2008, 2010, 2012, 2017, 2019, 2023 and 2024.
+The edited version is also seen in the Blackadder Ultimate Edition DVD set and on the UK channel Gold since 2018 (the uncut version was screened until 2017).
+The original uncut version can be seen on the Region 1 U.S. DVD set.